Helperbird/website/src/pages/features/text-align.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Align Any Website's Text with Ease | Helperbird
+title: Easily Align Text on Any Website | Helperbird
-description: Align text to your preference on any website with Helperbird's Text Alignment feature.
-Improve your reading experience and readability by easily customizing the alignment.
+description: Change the text alignment on any website with Helperbird's easy Text Alignment feature.
+Make reading easier by customizing the text alignment to your preference.
 Try it today!
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-featurePageTitle: Align Any Website's Text with Ease.
-The One Extension You Need.
+featurePageTitle: Easily Align Text on Any Website
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/align.svg"
 youtubeId: vwT8SAJfU3E
 cardTitle: Text Alignment
-featureDescription: Align text to your preference on any website with Helperbird's Text Alignment feature.
-Improve your reading experience and readability by easily customizing the alignment.
+featureDescription: Change the text alignment on any website with Helperbird's Text Alignment feature.
+Make reading easier by customizing the text alignment to your preference.
 group: reading
 color: green
 tags: